What Finish To Use For Wooden Coasters?

 Choice of Durable Finishes for Wooden Coasters

-When it comes to wood finishes, and for our purposes today, we will exclude stains from the discussion; we have two very basic categories: those that will penetrate the wood fibers and those that will simply provide a film finish.
+When it comes to wood finishes, I will exclude stains from the discussion; we have two very basic categories: those that penetrate the wood fibers and those that simply provide a film finish.

-In the former category, we’re talking about finishing oils, and in the latter, we are talking about finishes (both oil-based and water-based) that will coat the wood with a protective film.
+In the former category, I’m talking about finishing oils; in the latter, we are talking about finishes (both oil-based and water-based) that will coat the wood with a protective film.

 Oil Finishes For Wood Coasters

-In this category, we have three to consider: linseed oil, tung oil, and Danish oil.
-We’ve used each of these, but admittedly not on wooden coasters.
-However, their use on wood is consistent no matter the project on which they are used.
+We have three to consider in this category: linseed oil, tung oil, and Danish oil.
+I’ve used each of these, but admittedly, not on wooden coasters.
+However, their use of wood is consistent no matter the project on which they are used.

 Linseed Oil